 - Ship to a middleman or yourself, and then ship it to FBA warehouses

-Shipping from China to Amazon FBA
+#1 Shipping directly from China to Amazon FBA

-If shipping directly from China to FBA warehouses, the supplier must prep the products as per FBA specifications.
+If shipping directly from China to Amazon FBA warehouses, the supplier must prep the products as per FBA specifications.
 This way, a lot depends on the Chinese supplier’s end.
 The product could either make it up to FBA specifications or not.
 Errors at this stage may cost you serious issues.

 While dealing with Chinese manufacturers, communication and the language is a common issue.
 Communication gap is one of the most crucial points that one should watch out for.
 Though lately, a lot of Chinese suppliers are now familiar with the FBA specifications, you’ll still want to ensure that you have briefed them the right procedure and the must-haves.